artginzburg/games-without-js/src/app/memoria/ReadMe.md

 - [x] "Pending" card style
 - [ ] Stop the clock after winning (visually).
 Not that it's really visible since the win modal blurs the background, but still visible a bit, so stopping just for the polished feel seems necessary.
 - [ ] Stop the clock after winning (actually), possibly via a redirect to `?...&finishedAt=Date.now()`.
 - [ ] Rating system for each stat type.
 E.g. for moves: 3 stars is 12-14 moves with 16 cards; 2 stars is N moves = N cards; 1 star is therefore 20 moves with 16 cards; and 0 stars is more moves than that.
 But actually 3 stars should be equal to "perfect", as in "no misses that could be avoided".
 When winning with "perfect", the win modal should say "OCD!" (as in Obsessive Completion Distinction).
+UPD: the amount of moves depends on RNG and random choices made by the player, so it cannot be used as a reliable way to determine the amount of mistakes.
+- [ ] Track cards that were already seen but not matched in a separate state named `peeked`.
+It can be used later to display Hints.
+It can also be used to calculate the amount of mistakes (for rating).
 - [ ] (Dev mode) make a button to replay with the same seed and size.

 ## Ideas

 - Make it possible to require 3, 4, 5 or whatever more cards to match.
+- Hints: optional toggle.
+When enabled, and the pending sequence is not complete, the cards that were already peeked and do not match the pending sequence become marked in some way.
+Obviously, the matching card should never be marked.

 ### Similar games from the Internet